 - Wasted time.
 Lost data and no access to computers can take a serious toll on your employees’ ability to get work done.
 Forget wasting just one minute per day – you could be looking at an entire working week gone.

 - Other costs.
-In addition to the above, you may have to pay a professional to remove the virus and restore your computers, or pay a hefty ransom fee if your network is infiltrated by ransomware.
+In addition to the above, you may have to pay a professional to do virus and malware removal to restore your computers, or pay a hefty ransom fee if your network is infiltrated by ransomware.

 The total cost of spam